 These spectra were carefully recorded and processed manually.
 The typical signals for aliphatic (150-145 ppm), aromatic (145-137 ppm), and carboxylic (136-134 ppm) hydroxy groups are very well resolved and as such readily integrated.
-If the spectral window is opened (from 95 to 190 ppm, Figure 12), three sharp, strong peaks (175, 144, and 132 ppm) are apparent.
+If the spectral window is opened (from 95 to 190 ppm, Figure 8), three sharp, strong peaks (175, 144, and 132 ppm) are apparent.
 Those are due to the excess of TMDP, the internal standard (cholesterol or NHND), and the hydroxylated-TMDP (caused by water traces) respectively.

 In contrast to kraft and organosolv lignin, lignosulfonates are insoluble in the pyridine/chloroform mixture.
 To obtain a reliable 31P NMR spectrum, solubility is mandatory.
 To overcome this issue, lignosulfonates can be converted to the corresponding lignosulfonic acids before derivatization.
-Treating lignosulfonates solutions with strong acids (i.e. sulfuric acid), or acid exchange resins (e.g., Dowex 1H, a strongly acidic cation exchanger) drives the conversion of all the sulfonate groups in their acidic forms.
-The resulting products, which can be removed from the acidic solution using selective adsorptive resins (XAD-7, a polar adsorbent, used for the isolation of compounds characterized by molecular weights up to 60,000 u.m.a.) can be then analyzed using this protocol.
-Figure 12b shows the quantitative 31P NMR spectrum of a TMDP derivatized lignosulfonic acid.
+Treating lignosulfonates solutions with strong acids (i.e. sulfuric acid), or acid exchange resins (e.g., Dowex 1H, a strong acidic cation exchanger) drives the conversion of all the sulfonate groups in their acidic forms.
+The resulting products, which can be removed from the acidic solution using selective adsorptive resins (XAD-7, a polar adsorbent, used for the isolation of compounds characterized by molecular weights up to 60,000 u.m.a.)) can be then analyzed using this protocol.
+Figure 8b shows the quantitative 31P NMR spectrum of a TMDP derivatized lignosulfonic acid.
 Even in this case, the different signals of the hydroxy groups are clear.
-Figure 12c shows a typical quantitative 31P NMR spectrum of a tannin sample derivatized using TMDP.
+Figure 8c shows a typical quantitative 31P NMR spectrum of a tannin sample derivatized using TMDP.
 A characteristic signal from the different aliphatic OH (Ring C), pyrogallol, and catechol units in ring B and units in ring A are well visible.

 FIGURE AND TABLE LEGENDS: